Autism Resource blog:

 Parent testimonial

-Helping Your Child With ASD Through Valentine's Day
+Supporting Your Child with Autism on Valentine’s Day

 twitter iconfacebook iconlinkedin icon

-• Make a Valentine’s mailbox together!
-Allow your child to use markers, crayons, stickers, googly eyes, etc. (let their creative juices flow!) to decorate their very own mailbox for the valentine’s cards they’ll be receiving.
-Make it a family event.
+• Make a Valentine’s mailbox together.
+Allow your child to use markers, crayons, stickers, and googly eyes (Let their creative juices flow!) to decorate their own mailbox for the Valentine’s cards they’ll be receiving.
+Consider making it a family activity.

-• Last tip: celebrate at home.
+• Celebrate at home.
 Sometimes school celebrations can be an overload and unenjoyable for children.
 Have your child pass out goodies/cards to the family members in your home.
 It’s a great opportunity to practice “please” and “thank you”.
-It’s important for families to celebrate with their kids outside of school so that the child doesn’t have anxiety about the day every year.
+It might be important for families to celebrate with their kids outside of school so that the child knows what to expect and how to respond.

 If you or your family need extra support surrounding Valentine’s Day, chat with one of the BCBAs at AnswersNow to create a plan specifically for your child.